emipa606/TimerimOodkind/README.md

 Known Issues:

-- You MAY rarely get an issue with Ood backstories, I&apos;m working on more to stop this happening
+- You MAY rarely get an issue with Ood backstories, I&amp;apos;m working on more to stop this happening
-- On mod load, you&apos;ll get an error related to TraitDefs...
-HUMANOID ALIEN RACES 2.0 author is aware and is patching this as it&apos;s a framework bug.
+- On mod load, you&amp;apos;ll get an error related to TraitDefs...
+HUMANOID ALIEN RACES 2.0 author is aware and is patching this as it&amp;apos;s a framework bug.
 Your game will still work!
 (UPDATE: Should now be patched - thanks Erdelf!)

 ------------